 A Bridge Semester is a short-term option to boost learning strategies, skills, and self-knowledge.
 While not a program per se, the Bridge Semester has a proven track record as a transformative educational experience for students from other colleges who learn differently.

-Entering students from other colleges may elect to use Landmark’s integrated program as a bridge to success at their home college or a transfer institution.
-Who will get the most from a bridge semester?
-Candidates for this short-term option have an interest in understanding their strengths and learning issues; they value the ability to work closely with their professors and other professional staff to hone their skills and learn new strategies; and they are willing to use the many support systems Landmark College offers.
+Entering students from other colleges may elect to use Landmark College’s integrated program as a bridge to success at their home college or a transfer institution.
+Candidates for this short-term option have an interest in understanding their strengths and learning issues; they value the ability to work closely with their professors and other professional staff to hone their skills and learn new strategies; and they are willing to use the many support systems that Landmark College offers.

 A Bridge Semester helps students:

 - Become more productive and adept at academic task management

 - Develop self-advocacy skills

 - Learn how to make better use of campus resources

 - Become skilled in juggling the demands of college courses